BradleyCulley/bradleyculley.github.io/_posts/2024-12-28-the-mirror.md

 <p>
     A few minutes before the equinox, the son Evan began searching through the cardboard boxes in the foyer until he found the one containing the wooden chair.
     He lifted it from the box, pulled away the packing material, and carried it to the hallway.
-    In the hallway, he set the chair against the wall - across from the glass porthole - and sat down, waiting for the light to appear.
+    In the hallway, he set the chair against the wall—across from the glass porthole—and sat down, waiting for the light to appear.
 </p>

 <p>